 By Michael Lanza

 The good news is you don’t have to embrace extreme measures or compromise safety or comfort—in fact, I’m convinced my strategy has made me more comfortable and safer than when I routinely carried a much heavier pack.
-Among many examples I could offer, when three friends and I backpacked the Grand Canyon’s remote Royal Arch Loop (lead photo, above), we moved more safely and confidently through its sometimes very rugged terrain because our packs were relatively light (even though we carried extra water).
+Among many examples I could offer, when three friends and I backpacked the Grand Canyon’s remote Royal Arch Loop (photo below), we moved more safely and confidently through its very rugged terrain because our packs were relatively light (even though we carried extra water).
 Other benefits include being able to hike farther, less likelihood of an injury, and just feeling much better at the end of every day on the trail.